Contact Us for a Free Consultation 818-781-1570

 Multiple lawsuits have been filed against Monsanto and now Bayer regarding the safety of glyphosate and its link to cancer.
 The first of these lawsuits to proceed to trial was Johnson v.
 Monsanto in California.

-During the trial, internal documents from Monsanto indicated the company believed there to be a “probable link” between RoundUp and cancer.
+During the trial, internal documents from Monsanto indicated the company believed a “probable link” existed between Roundup and cancer.
 However, Monsanto continued to maintain the product was safe for the public.

 Other evidence at trial indicated that Monsanto had considered ghostwriting scientific papers that stated glyphosate was safe.
 The company had also contemplated ways to discredit agencies that declared the weed killer a probable human carcinogen.